Borderline personality disorder: Psychosocial factors

 Empirical studies have established a strong correlation between adverse childhood experiences such as child abuse, particularly child sexual abuse, and the onset of BPD later in life.
 Reports from individuals diagnosed with BPD frequently include narratives of extensive abuse and neglect during early childhood, though causality remains a subject of ongoing investigation.
 These individuals are significantly more prone to recount experiences of verbal, emotional, physical, or sexual abuse by caregivers, alongside a notable frequency of incest and loss of caregivers in early childhood.

 Moreover, there have been consistent accounts of caregivers invalidating the individuals' emotions and thoughts, neglecting physical care, failing to provide the necessary protection, and exhibiting emotional withdrawal and inconsistency.
 Specifically, female individuals with BPD reporting past neglect or abuse by caregivers have a heightened likelihood of encountering sexual abuse from individuals outside their immediate family circle.
 Research also indicates that neurodevelopment variations such as autism spectrum traits, ADHD, or highly sensitive people (HSP) may increase vulnerability to trauma and subsequent borderline personality organization.

 The enduring impact of chronic maltreatment and difficulties in forming secure attachments during childhood has been hypothesized to potentially contribute to the development of BPD.
-Marsha Linehan's biosocial developmental theory posits that BPD arises from the interaction between a child's inherent emotional vulnerability and an invalidating environment – an environment characterized by the neglect, ridicule, dismissal, or discouragement of a child's emotions and needs.
+Marsha Linehan's biosocial developmental theory posits that BPD arises from the interaction between a child's inherent emotional vulnerability and an invalidating environment—an environment characterized by the neglect, ridicule, dismissal, or discouragement of a child's emotions and needs.
 Due to it drawing on attachment theory, which centers Western nuclear family norms, the diagnosis of BPD has been critiqued by Indigenous and decolonial scholars for possibly pathologizing Indigenous and collectivist cultural forms of caregiving.

 Brain and neurobiologic factors

 Research employing structural neuroimaging techniques, such as voxel-based morphometry, has reported variations in individuals diagnosed with BPD in specific brain regions that have been associated with the psychopathology of BPD.
-Reductions in volume enclosed have been observed in the hippocampus, orbitofrontal cortex, anterior cingulate cortex, and amygdala, among others, which are crucial for emotional self-regulation and stress management.
+Reductions in volume enclosed have been observed in the hippocampus, orbitofrontal cortex, anterior cingulate cortex, and amygdala, among others, which are central to emotional self-regulation and stress management.

 In addition to structural imaging, a subset of studies utilizing magnetic resonance spectroscopy has investigated the neurometabolic profile within these affected regions.
 These investigations have focused on the concentrations of various neurometabolites, including N-acetylaspartate, creatine, compounds related to glutamate, and compounds containing choline.
 These studies aim to show the biochemical alterations that may underlie the symptomatology observed in BPD.